• Skip to main content

 Most people who have 20 grams or more of a macro remaining should look for a macro-dense food because it’s more feasible to eat that quantity of food in a single meal.
 If you have less than 5-10 grams of a macro left to eat you may want to pick from the lower density list instead.

-4. Embrace trial and error.
+4. Embrace Trial and Error

 It may take a few attempts at tweaking the portion of your foods to find a quantity that works for your macros and that’s okay!